-- 3. Brush the cooking grate clean.
-Grill the lamb patties over direct medium heat, with the lid closed as much as possible, until well browned on the first side, 4 to 5 minutes.
+- 3. Grill the lamb patties over direct medium heat, with the lid closed as much as possible, until well browned on the first side, 4 to 5 minutes.
 Turn the patties over and continue to grill over direct medium heat, 6 to 8 minutes for medium doneness, swapping their positions as needed for even cooking.
 If your food looks like it’s cooking too fast you can slide it on over to the indirect heat, or the safety zone.

 - 7. While the lamb burgers are finishing on the second side, lightly brush the bread slices with oil and toast them over indirect medium heat, 1 to 2 minutes, flipping once.